-Washington could become first state to guarantee lawyers for low-income tenants facing eviction
+Washington may soon be first state to guarantee lawyers for low-income tenants facing eviction

 Washington may soon become the first state in the country to ensure that low-income tenants have legal representation when faced with an eviction, an idea lawmakers see as a way to head off a feared wave of evictions once pandemic-era rental restrictions are lifted.

-A bill likely to pass the state legislature follows years of organizing by tenant advocates across the country who say guaranteeing lawyers for
+A bill likely to pass the state lLgislature follows years of organizing by tenant advocates across the country who say guaranteeing lawyers for

 tenants during evictions, also known as “right to counsel,” keeps people in their homes at far higher rates than the current system.
 Yet a last-minute amendment added to the bill would also lift the state’s moratorium on evictions less than three months from now, raising alarm from advocates who say that’s not enough time to ready the state for a potential “eviction cliff.”